 Ritalin (methylphenidate) is also known by its street names Kiddie Coke (or Kiddie Cocaine), R-ball, Speed, Uppers, Vitamin R, and Rids.
 If you were caught being in possession of Ritalin without a prescription, you may be looking for the next step to take to avoid a drug possession conviction.
 Although Wisconsin drug laws vary throughout the counties, the DEA classifies Ritalin as a Schedule II non-narcotic, stimulant, which is the same classification for amphetamines, like Adderall.

-Grieve Law attorneys have years of experience with Wisconsin drug laws and are capable of finding the best defense for your case that will reduce or drop your charges and penalties all together.
+Statutes and penalties for drug charges are always changing.
+Grieve Law attorneys are experienced in Wisconsin drug laws 2019, 2020, and all new changes.
+We'll find the best defense for your case that will reduce or drop your charges and penalties all together.